 Red Tape & Accommodation

-The summit area including all ridge areas are part of the strictly protected zone A, the slopes down to the adjacent valleys have zone B protection.
+The summit area including all ridge areas are part of the strictly protected zone A

 Admission to the National Park area is free.

 Best stay on the trails whenever possible, do not bivouac within National park realms.
 No fire, no littering, no disturbance of animals and no damage to (protected) plants.

 Bringing pets, swimming and fishing in lakes and creeks is forbidden in the core zone A.